yuwen41/MCP-LifeAgent/README.md

-# 🚀 MCP Agent Project Guide
+# 🚀 OmniAssist Project Guide

 The MCP Agent is an AI-powered assistant that integrates multiple tools into one system.
 It is designed to streamline information retrieval, communication, and productivity.